swharden/pyABF/doc/abf-file-format/readme.md

 f.close()
 ```

 That's it, really!
-If you want to test it out, try graphing what you got with matplotlib.
+If you want to test it out, try graphing what you got with matplotlib:

 ```python
 import matplotlib.pyplot as plt